erhangundogan/get-object-fit-rect/README.md

 [![License][license-src]][license-href]

-This package provides a method to calculate then bounding rectangle of the image rendered with object-fit and object-position CSS rules.
+This package provides a method to calculate the bounding rectangle of the image rendered with "object-fit: cover" and object-position CSS rules.

 [Demo][demo-href]